 If you are using the SS360 API, please be aware that the resulting JSON looks different when a query is redirected.

-If you have questions, please get in touch with us to help you via email (mail [at] sitesearch360.com) or Live Chat.
+If you have questions, please get in touch with us to help you by email or via Dev Chat.